 We believe this innovative team concept helps us to more efficiently pursue your claim.
 With the inclusion of a Pretrial team as well as a Trial team, we are able to better serve you by utilizing attorneys and team members that specialize in the different processes of the law.
 Please understand that as your case progresses, your team of attorneys and client managers may change to improve service to you and assist in the effective resolution of your case.
-We will keep you advised of any such changes in your team.
+We will keep you advised of any such changes in your team through means of a letter, email, or telephone call.